RachelSa/hansolo.log/README.md

 ```
 const han = require('han_solo_log')

+// option 1:
-// log a message with the millennium falcon header
+// Log a message with the millennium falcon header
-// using the .solo() logger with your log message string.
+// using the .solo() logger, passing in your log message string.
+// The log will include the file name and calling function of the log ('SOURCE'),
+// as well as the number of seconds the node process runs ('UPTIME').

-han.solo("log message here")
+han.solo("your log here")

+// option 2:
-// or, simply use the .confident() logger without an argument.
+// Simply use the .confident() logger without an argument.
+The header, message, source, and uptime will log.

 han.confident()
 ```